Yoeori/BattleFrogsJS/README.md

 ### Quickstart

-copy the src folder to your folders and it in a webbrowser<br />
+copy the src folder to your folders and open it in a webbrowser<br />
 Or: http://yoeori.nl/battleFrogs/ (Arguments: width)

 ### Todo